pachterlab/LP_2021/05-current-techs.md

 \caption{Schematic of expansion microscopy.}(\#fig:exm)
 \end{figure}

 A strategy that has been reused is expansion microscopy (ExM).
 When a polyelectrolyte gel is dialyzed in water, it expands as its polymer network changes into extended conformations [@Chen2015b].
 First, the tissue is infused with monomers of the gel.
 Then with small molecule linkers, molecules of interest such as fluorophores and RNAs can be covalently incorporated to the polymer network over the course of free radical polymerization.
 After the gel forms, proteins in the tissue are digested to homogenize mechanical properties of the gel and to clear the tissue to reduce autofluorescent background.
 Then the gel is soaked in water to expand, linearly expanding 3 to 4.5 times on each side [@Chen2015b; @Chen2016] (Figure \@ref(fig:exm)).
 This way, transcripts attached to the gel are physically separated, avoiding optical crowding.
 ExM has thus been adapted to MERFISH for this purpose [@Wang2018], as well as EASI-FISH.
 In addition, EASI-FISH was used to quantify transcripts in 300 $\mu$m thick brain slices and imaging was accelerated with light sheet microscopy.
 However, a disadvantage of ExM is that each FOV now covers less of the original tissue, thus increasing imaging time.
+Furthermore, the expanded gel would continue to expand during the rounds of hybridization.
+As the expansion is non-linear and non-isotropic, barcode decoding is challenging as it's difficult to match transcript spots across rounds of hybridizations.

 ### Usage of smFISH based techniques {#smfish-usage}